kubevirt/user-guide/workloads/virtual-machines/disks-and-volumes.md

 # Disks and Volumes

-Making persistent storage in the cluster \(**volumes**\) accessible to vms consists of three parts.
-First, referencing volumes in `spec.volumes`.
-Second configuring **disks** in `spec.domain.discs` to add a disk to the vm.
-Third, adding a refererence to the defined volume on to the disk.
+Making persistent storage in the cluster \(**volumes**\) accessible to VMs consists of three parts.
+First, volumes are specified in `spec.volumes`.
+Second, disks are added to the VM by specifying them in `spec.domain.devices.disks`.
+Finally, a refererence to the specified volume is added to the disk specification by name.

 ## Disks

-Like all other vm devices a `spec.domain.devices.disks` element has a mandatory `name`.
-Furhter it has a mandatory `volumeName` entry which references a volume inside `spec.volumes`.
+Like all other vm devices a `spec.domain.devices.disks` element has a mandatory `name`, and furthermore, it has a mandatory `volumeName` entry which references a volume inside `spec.volumes`.

 A disk can be made accessible via four different types: